Azure/azure-functions-openai-extension/README.md

 1. Embeddings - text-embedding-ada-002
 1. Text Completion - gpt-3.5-turbo-instruct

-While using non - Azure Open AI, skip the Model specification in attributes to use default models.
+While using non-Azure Open AI, you can omit the Model specification in attributes to use the default models.

 ## Contributing